ipaqmaster/vfio/README.md

    If set - attaches an ISO with QEMU's -cdrom parameter.

 `-bridge br0,tap0	(Attach vm's tap0 to existing br0)`

 `-bridge br0,tap0,eth0	(Create br0, attach vm's tap0 and host's eth0 to br0, use dhclient for a host IP.)`

    Takes a bridge name, interface and tap interface name as arguments.

    Using example 1:

-     1. Checks br0 exists (safety check)
+1. Checks br0 exists first.

-     2. Creates tap0 for the vm, and attaches it to the pre-existing br0.
+2. Creates tap0 for the vm as usual and attaches it to the pre-existing br0 (No dhclient, assumes pre-existing bridge is configured)

+3. During cleanup unslaves and deletes tap0.

 Using example 2:

 1. Creates br0 + tap0.

-     2. Slaves tap0 to br0 with eth0.
+2. Slaves tap0 and eth0 to br0.

 3. Copies the mac from eth0 to the br0 (To preserve any DHCP Reservation in a network)

 4. Removes any lingering IPs from eth0. (flush)

-     5. Brings all 3 ints up.
-     6. And finally runs dhclient on br0.
+5. Brings all 3 up and runs dhclient on br0

-   If NetworkManager is found to be running it gets stopped during bridging and started back up after the bridge is destroyed once the VM shuts down.
+6. During cleanup, unslaves the interface and deletes br0+tap0.
+Restores NetworkManager if it were found to be running.

    If this argument isn't specified the default qemu NAT adapter will be used
     (NAT may be desirable for some setups)